Santheeppa/-Santheeppa/README.md

 # 💫 About Me:
 <br>A passionate data science enthusiast with a recently completed diploma in data science.
-Over the past 6 months, I've honed my skills in machine learning, data analysis, and predictive modelling, and I'm excited to apply these skills to real-world problems.<br>
+I've honed my skills in machine learning, data analysis, and predictive modelling, and I'm excited to apply these skills to real-world problems.<br>

 ## 🌐 Socials: